 - I love ice cream.
 (Hey, did you know blogging is like ice cream?)

 - I’m a people pleaser.
+And delinquent.
 Unfortunately.

 - I get exceptionally crabby when I’m tired.